amplify-holding/master_api_key/README.md

 ###Generating an API key to Grant Access###
 ---
 ####Description####
+This endpoint is for generating new API keys.
+Ensure that you keep track of who you've given access to the key.
+That way if you ever need to revoke the key, you'll know who to contact to prevent outages for your clients.

 ####Endpoint####

     POST /api_key

 ####Parameters####

 | Param Name    | Type        | Required  | Description  |
 | ------------- |------------- | --------- | --------- |
 | group      | string | no | the name of a collection of controllers to grand access.
 Not providing a group will grant access to all public APIs |

 ####Responses####

 | Response Code | Description |
 | ------------- |------------ |
 | 201           | Created     |